Skip to main content

 2. You can extract details from the invoice resource programmatically and build a custom experience on top of the invoice data.
 Orb also exposes the cost and usage APIs for the day by day graphs for each metric in the plan.

-3. The invoice and customer resources expose the signed resource link directly, allowing you to link to the Orb-hosted portals from your app.
+3. The invoice resource, and customer resources with permanent portal links enabled, expose the signed resource link directly, allowing you to link to the Orb-hosted portals from your app.

 Portal payments